DigitalPublishingToolkit/ACIN-FashionRetail/md/05-FashionRetailscape.md

 1. 'Consuming as experience': the subjective emotional reactions to consumption objects.
-This means the ability to interpret the object: what it is, how it works, what conventions are applicable, et cetera. (understanding the 'world of baseball'), the evaluation of the object against standards, expectations, previous experiences (for example, on the basis of baseball statistics), and the emotional appreciation of those (ecstasy when there’s a home run or
+This means the ability to interpret the object: what it is, how it works, what conventions are applicable, et cetera (understanding the 'world of baseball'), the evaluation of the object against standards, expectations, previous experiences (for example, on the basis of baseball statistics), and the emotional appreciation of those (ecstasy when there’s a home run or